Zen AI (ZENAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zen AI Historical Price

-According to the latest data gathered on Zen AI live price page, the current price of Zen AI is 0.00269905USD.
-The circulating supply of Zen AI(ZENAI) is 999.38M ZENAI , giving it a market capitalization of $2.72M.
+According to the latest data gathered on Zen AI live price page, the current price of Zen AI is 0.00260077USD.
+The circulating supply of Zen AI(ZENAI) is 999.38M ZENAI , giving it a market capitalization of $2.60M.

 - 30 Days0.00%$ --$ 0.002770$ 0.000554